michaelgwelch/brainmess/README.md

 This project contains multiple implementations of interpreters for the language I call [Brainmess](http://en.wikipedia.org/wiki/Brainfuck).
 (Note, this links to the wikipedia article that describes the language and gives it's *real* name.
-The real name may by NSFW.)
+The real name may be NSFW.)

 I've normally taken the approach that the tape should be "infinite" in both directions and therefore I tend to use a linked list.